The Twins’ 10 Greatest Hitters

 Of the glut of muscle-bound, all-or-nothing sluggers that permeated baseball during the 1950s and 1960s, none was more definitive—and successful—than Killebrew, who until Alex Rodriguez was the American League’s all-time home run leader among right-handed batters, and was iconic enough to be assumed as the source for the Major League Baseball logo created in 1969.
 (After Killebrew’s death in 2011, the logo’s designer said he drew the abstract player image from several players, one of which may have been Killebrew.)

-A kind gentleman who never drank or smoked, Killebrew nevertheless acquired the nickname Killer for his lethal bat; Eight times, he slammed over 40 homers, and six times led the AL. Only Roy Sievers, in 1957, has ever managed to top 40 blasts in a season since the franchise began in 1901.
+A kind gentleman who never drank or smoked, Killebrew nevertheless acquired the nickname Killer for his lethal bat; Eight times, he slammed over 40 homers, and six times led the AL. Only Roy Sievers (1957), Brian Dozier (2016) and Nelson Cruz (2019) have ever managed to top 40 blasts in a season since the franchise began in 1901.
 Killebrew is well remembered for hitting the longest home run at Metropolitan Stadium, a 522-foot blast in 1967 that is honored by the seat it struck—currently nailed to a wall above a log chute ride at the Mall of America, which replaced the torn-down Met in the early 1980s.

 For Killebrew, it was often all about the home run—and not much else.
 In only seven of the 22 years he played, he hit 20 or more doubles—with a career high of 27 in 1966.
 And his lifetime .256 batting average further underscored the perception that he was a one-dimensional, albeit powerful, performer; he hit no higher than in 1961, when his average checked in at .288.
 Yet his abundance of walks made up for the light averages; seven times, he collected over 100 bases on balls, including a personal-best 145 in 1969 that gave him a league-high .427 on-base percentage—a figure even higher than teammates and multiple batting champions Rod Carew and Tony Oliva, and one that highlighted the only MVP campaign of his career that included 49 home runs and 140 RBIs.